TyreeBlakeBailey/Networking/Network_Secuirty.md

 ## Types of firewalls
 ### Packet filtering firewall
-    Control network access by analyzing inbound and outbound traffic Based on transport 4 nad network 3 layer
+    Control network access by analyzing inbound and outbound traffic Based on transport 4 and network 3 layer
-    Check Destination and Source address and TCP/UDP ports
+    Check Destination and Source IP address and TCP/UDP ports

 ### Application Gateway Firewall
-    Will also check the application data
+    Able to do everythign of a packet filterign firewall Will also check the application data

 ## De-militarised zone DMZ